F0rZ4-S/F0rZ4-S/README.md

 - 🔐 Focused on cybersecurity and IT infrastructure
 - 🐍 Learning Python to enhance my skills
 - 💻 Experimenting with OS installations and virtual machines
 - 💡 Persistent learner with a strong passion for growth
+- 🧊 Making 3D Object For Games
 - 🎮 Enjoy computer games, nature walks, and camping
 - 📫 Reach me at: [sibersect@gmail.com](mailto:sibersect@gmail.com)
 - 🔗 Connect with me on [LinkedIn](https://www.linkedin.com/in/okan-konucuk-49564764/)